Resources for School Leaders

 Instructions for Quarantine

 When schools learn that someone who has been diagnosed with COVID-19 was on campus, schools must identify that person’s close contacts at the school based on the CDC definition of close contacts.
 Schools must then notify those close contacts of the exposure and the need to quarantine.
 The close contacts should not return to school or campus activities until the 14-day quarantine period is over.
-The “Instructions for Quarantine” is designed for schools to provide to families of students needing to quarantine to provide them more information.

 Texas Medical Association Physician Return to School Note